indiana-university/rivet-source/src/components/action/README.md

 ## When to use

-Use the action component when you want to spur users on to a desired endpoint.
+Use the action component when you want to direct users to a desired endpoint.
 This could include:

 - A link at the bottom of a featured event to encourage users to RSVP
 - A link at the bottom of a call out send users to more complete information about something

 ## When to use something else

 If you need a link within a body of text, consider using HTML links instead.
+If you are triggering dynamic content or interaction, the button component will usually be more appropriate.

 ## Adding the markup